Course Outline

 Additional Information

-Level of Instruction: Basic.
+Level of Instruction: Basic

-Intended Audience: All clinical laboratory personnel.
+Intended Audience: All clinical laboratory personnel

-Author information: Aileen Hyde, MS, MT(ASCP) is a freelance science writer in the Atlanta, GA area.
+Author Information: Aileen Hyde, MS, MLS(ASCP), is a freelance science writer in the Atlanta, GA area.
 She has a particular interest in the prevention of infectious diseases after working in research and quality management positions in the biotechnology industry.
 She has a bachelor's degree in Medical Technology from Southern Adventist University in Collegedale, Tennessee and a master's degree in Physiology from Loma Linda University in Loma Linda, California.

-Reviewer Information: Dr. Julie Ann West is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS) and as a Specialist in Microbiology (SM).
+Dr. Julie Ann West is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS) and as a Specialist in Microbiology (SM).
 In addition, Dr. West has earned a PhD in Public Health - Infectious Disease Epidemiology - and is Certified in Public Health (CPH) by the National Board of Public Health Examiners.
 Dr. West is experienced as a Technical Specialist, Safety Officer, Educator, and Lead in the Veterans Administration Healthcare System, and has prior experience as an Administrative Laboratory Director.